SAK74/test-task-kit-global/README.md

   Redux Toolkit is used for state management.
 See [posts.slice.ts](src/store/posts.slice.ts) for actions like `initiate`, `addPostAction`, and `updatePostAction`.

 - **Firebase Integration**
   CRUD operations for posts are implemented in [firebase.ts](src/firebase.ts), integrating Firebase Firestore.
+  User authentication is also handled via Firebase, enabling login and access control for post management features.

 ## Launch Instructions